-2.35 As a business we are working hard to pioneer and champion the improvement of our local habitats, from leading the way in quantifying the biodiversity and natural capital of our landholdings to co-creating Tiny Forests at our water treatment works.
-Our developing strategy to achieve a net 10%+ biodiversity net gain across our WRSE regional plan and WRMP24 will help the Nature Recovery Networks in our region to thrive and will ensure that we comply with our future legal duties to provide at least 10% net gain for options requiring planning permission and nationally significant infrastructure projects.
+2.37 As a business we are working hard to pioneer and champion the improvement of our local habitats, from leading the way in quantifying the biodiversity and natural capital of our landholdings to co-creating Tiny Forests at our water treatment works.
+Our strategy to achieve a net 10%+ biodiversity net gain across our WRSE regional plan and WRMP24 will help the Nature Recovery Networks in our region to thrive and will ensure that we comply with our future legal duties to provide at least 10% net gain for options requiring planning permission and nationally significant infrastructure projects.
+Further details on this are available in Appendix AA and in the WRSE regional plan.